jino1113/JINO1113/README.md

 I am also skilled in using Git and various version control tools, including: GitHub, GitLab, Sourcetree, and SmartGit.

-I am currently working on a group project called Naja Medjai, an Egyptian-themed Action RPG game with boss fights, similar to Soul-Lite game.
+I was working on a group project called Naja Medjai, an Egyptian-themed Action RPG game with boss fights, similar to a Soul-Lite game.